• BLOG

 What is voice writing?

-As voice and speech recognition technology advances, realtime voice writers are now available as CART service providers.
+As voice and speech recognition technology advances, realtime voice writers are now available to provide CART services.
 This method of capturing the spoken word a viable alternative with the shortage of stenographers existing today.
 Voice writers repeat what they hear into a specialized microphone and their voice recognition software converts it into text.
-The output is usually identical to that from a stenocaptioner.
+The output is usually identical to that of a stenocaptioner.

 Individuals who are hard-of-hearing; have learning disabilities; have language barriers; and those with limited mobility which restricts note-taking are among the populations who benefit from realtime captioning.
 The electronic text which is created as part of this service can be converted for use in many environments, including Braille, foreign languages and other accessible formats.